ZJDL-jw/capstone_project/README.md

 # capstone_project
-The MY498 Capstone Project (Dissertation) by Jiayu Wen.
+The MY498 Capstone Project (the dissertation for MSc in Applied Social Data Science) by Jiayu Wen.